thomashoneyman/purescript-overlay/README.md

 # PureScript Nix

 An overlay and flake exposing PureScript tools maintained by the core team (ie. the compiler, `purs`, and package manager, `spago`).
+Auto-updates every day to check for new tool versions.
 Tested on the following architectures:

 - x86_64-linux
 - x86_64-darwin (Intel Mac)